🚄

 A real experiment for 2 million events, about 4 years worth of blocks, took about 30 minutes to finish.

-If you have large backfilling needs reach out to our engineers @FlairSDK or https://discord.gg/flair.
+If you have large backfilling needs reach out to our engineers or .